microsoft/python-language-server/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 To find your version:

-Select "View: Toggle Output" from the command palette (Ctrl+Shift+P), then select "Python" in the dropdown on the right ("Python Language Server" if running Insiders build of VS Code).
+Select "View: Toggle Output" from the command palette (Ctrl+Shift+P on Windows/Linux, Command+Shift+P on macOS), then select "Python" in the dropdown on the right ("Python Language Server" if running Insiders build of VS Code).
 Look for the line Microsoft Python Language Server version X in the console.
 -->

 - Language Server version: XXX